orangain/scrapy-s3pipeline/README.md

 ### S3PIPELINE_GZIP (Optional)

-Default: `True`
+Default: `True` if `S3PIPELINE_URL` ends with `.gz`; otherwise `False`.

 If `True`, compress uploaded file with Gzip.

 ## Page item

 For convinience, Scrapy S3 Pipeline provides `s3pipeline.Page` item class to store entire HTTP body.
 It has `url`, `body` and `crawled_at` fields.

 This make it easy to store entire HTTP body and run scraper in other process.
-It's friendly to AWS Lambda.
+It's friendly to server-less architecture which run scraper in AWS Lambda.

 Example usage of Page: